 If you want to use a lithium battery pack then we recommend using our MOT-481600BLDC or MOT-481600BLDC-MB 48 Volt 1600 Watt brushless motor along with item # SPD-481600BLDC controller which has a 37 Volt cutoff level.
 These brushless motors run at a higher RPM than the brushed motors do so a larger wheel sprocket would be required is the only downside.

-If you need a 1600 Watt motor to comply with a 750 Watt maximum power electric bicycle regulation then a Throttle Top Speed Adjustable Limiter with High/Low Speed Switch Connector could be installed between the throttle and controller and adjusted for a maximum motor power output of 750 Watts.
+If you need an 1800 Watt motor to comply with a 750 Watt maximum power electric bicycle regulation then a Throttle Top Speed Adjustable Limiter with High/Low Speed Switch Connector could be installed between the throttle and controller and adjusted for a maximum motor power output of 750 Watts.
 This limiter has a connection for a switch which will turn the limiter on and off so the limiter can be turned on when the bike is used on public property and can be turned off when used on private property.